taskflow/taskflow/doc/cookbook/parallel_for.md

 sum is: 1024
 ```

 Debrief:
 + Line 5 creates a taskflow object with four worker threads
 + Line 7 creates a vector of 1024 uninitialized integers
 + Line 8 creates an atomic integer variable
 + Line 10-14 creates a task that captures the vector to initialize all items to one
-+ Line 16-18 sums up all items with each partition of 128 items (total 1024/128=8 partitions)
++ Line 16-18 sums up all items with each thread running on a partition of 128 items (total 1024/128=8 partitions)
 + Line 20-22 creates a task that outputs the summation value
 + Line 24-25 pipelines the parallel-for workload with the two tasks
 + Line 27 dispatches the graph to threads and blocks until the execution completes